learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Summary

-In this lesson, you learned to run a one-sample $z$-test to compare sample and population where the population mean and standard deviation are known.
+In this lesson, you learned to run a one-sample *z*-test to compare sample and population where the population mean and standard deviation are known.
 This is the most basic test in statistics, but in the real world, the true population means and standard deviations are rarely identifiable and you need to work with samples.
 That's where more advanced tests come in to play, which you will learn about later.